 This quote is from Geoff Huston.
 I think it is very true since;

-We try to configure the many routers, switches etc and wait the result to be a coherent.
-But at the end we face all kind of loops,micro loops, broadcast storms, routing churns, policy violations.
+We try to configure the many routers, switches, etc and wait for the result to be coherent.
+But in the end, we face all kinds of loops,micro-loops, broadcast storms, routing churns, and policy violations.

-Network management systems reduce the effect of those by knowing the entire topology, intend of the policy and configure the results to entire network.
+Network management systems reduce the effect of those by knowing the entire topology, and intent of the policy and configuring the results to the entire network.

-I mentioned above that network design is about making a tradeoffs between different design goals.
+I mentioned above that network design is about making tradeoffs between different design goals.

-Network complexity research group published a draft and covered some of the design goals, of course these are not the full list but it is a good start.
+The network complexity research group published a draft and covered some of the design goals, of course, these are not the full list but it is a good start.

-We should add resiliency and fast convergence into the list in my opinion.
+We should add resiliency and fast convergence to the list in my opinion.

-But don’t forget that your network don’t have to provide all these design goals.
+But don’t forget that your network doesn’t have to provide all these design goals.

 Cost vs Scalability is the tradeoff here.

-I don’t need scalable network in my home if i need it obviously it will cost me more.
+I don’t need a scalable network in my home if I need it obviously it will cost me more.

-Do you remember ” SUCK ” principle?
+Do you remember the” SUCK ” principle?
 Will you use it anymore?

 Orhan Ergun, CCIE/CCDE Trainer, Author of Many Networking Books, Network Design Advisor, and Cisco Champion 2019/2020/2021